 CHWD has a long-standing tradition of planning and managing its long-term capital and operational needs and accompanying financial planning.
-CHWD's focus on long-range planning is exemplified by its water main master planning (e.g., 1999 Master Plan that focused on water main replacements; Project 2030-Water Main Replacement Program (the successor planning effort to the 1999 Master Plan); Water Meter Replacement Study and Consortium-based Meter Replacement Asset Management Program; maintaining a 10-year financial forecast as a driver for annual budgeting; use of Strategic Planning, focusing on three-year goals and one-year objectives, as a driver for annual budgeting).
+CHWD's focus on long-range planning is exemplified by its water main master planning (e.g., 1999 Master Plan that focused on water main replacements; Project 2030-Water Main Replacement

+Program; Water Meter Replacement Study and Consortium-based Meter Replacement Asset Management Program; maintaining a 10-year financial forecast as a driver for annual budgeting; and the use of Strategic Planning, focusing on three-year goals and one-year objectives as a driver for annual budgeting).

-Implementation of an Annual Budget Based on a Ten-Year Budget Forecast
+Implementation of an Annual Budget Based on a 10-Year Budget Forecast

 Given the significant capital and asset management-related one-time and ongoing expenses projected, CHWD has developed and maintained a 10-year budget forecast or Financial Model.
 The Financial Model is updated regularly with actual revenues and expenses, and serves as a key policy, operational, capital and financial planning tool as the District considers policy, operational, capital and budget options.
 A summary of the 10-Year Financial Model is included in the "Financial Model" section of the budget.